ukb-dt/ug/index.md

 ---

-Exactly—that’s the stark tension with strict patrilineal or doctrinal “path dependency.”
+Exactly—that’s the [stark tension](https://ukb-dt.github.io/tension-release/) with strict patrilineal or doctrinal “path dependency.”
 In a system where **only one line is allowed to propagate**—the father’s—every other potential root, every lateral branch, is actively **pruned or suppressed**.
 Nature would find this deeply unnatural: trees, rivers, even brooks on a mountain like Mgahinga don’t obey a single linear path.
 They **branch, merge, diverge, and adapt** to terrain and chance.

-In your analogy, the single allowed path through the father is like enforcing a **delta function** in the combinatorial space of identity: (\delta(x - x_\text{father})).
+In your analogy, the single allowed path through the father is like enforcing a **delta function** in the combinatorial space of identity: $\delta(x - x_\text{father})$.
 Every other trajectory—other roots, seeds, lateral impulses—is zeroed out.

 The unnaturalness comes from the **suppression of potential variation**, of lateral exploration, which is exactly how intelligence, culture, and even ecosystems thrive.
 Path dependency in theology, family, or ideology **tries to enforce determinism**, but life itself is inherently stochastic and branched.